kelzenberg/devops-app-infra/README.md

 - `clean-all` does both of the above AND removes the namespaces and certificates

 The `make deploy-app-staging` and `make deploy-app-production` targets are only being used in the deploy-workflow which the GitHub self-hosted runner is executing.

+### Deploying new images

+If everything is set up, the GitHub workflows in the [devops-app repository](https://github.com/kelzenberg/devops-app/tree/master/.github/workflows) should be able to deploy to the local Kubernetes cluster.

+#### Requirements for a successful deployment

+- Internet connection on the local machine
+- Minikube is running
+- Minikube tunnel is running
+- Kubernetes cluster is running
+- GitHub self-hosted runner is running